Renée Green, Alfredo Jaar, Lara Schnitger and Hank Willis Thomas explore protest and collectivity in Frieze New York’s new Live section

 Besides a host of flags and banners, the Live program features processions, performances and sound installations which combine new and existing works, and explore themes including gun violence, feminist marches, racism and queer utopias.

-Presentations include the New York debut of Lara Schnitger’s ‘Suffragette City’, an ongoing hybrid performance that fuses feminist protest with stereotypes of feminine presentation, sculpture with ritual; Furtive Gestures (2018), Dave McKenzie’s day-long solo performance as a magician, exploring the ways in which the gestures of black bodies are said to signal danger or the need for surveillance; recorded messages commissioned from a range of artists and writers, which Alfredo Jaar broadcasts over the fair loudspeakers; and Hank Willis Thomas’s 15,093 and 15,580 (both 2018): fabric works embroidered with stars that recall the Stars and Stripes, but which in fact record annual deaths by gun violence in the U.S.
+Presentations include the New York debut of Lara Schnitger’s ‘Suffragette City’, an ongoing hybrid performance that fuses feminist protest with stereotypes of feminine presentation, sculpture with ritual; Furtive Movements (2018), Dave McKenzie’s day-long solo performance as a magician, exploring the ways in which the gestures of black bodies are said to signal danger or the need for surveillance; recorded messages commissioned from a range of artists and writers, which Alfredo Jaar broadcasts over the fair loudspeakers; and Hank Willis Thomas’s 15,093 and 15,580 (both 2018): fabric works embroidered with stars that recall the Stars and Stripes, but which in fact record annual deaths by gun violence in the U.S.

 ‘I hope that together these projects will help us imagine what is possible today through the poetics of protest,’ Edwards - who joins the Whitney as Curator of Performance in May - said, adding that “breaking down boundaries between galleries and the street, the artist and their audience” might ‘open up conversations about the role of art in today’s society.’